vas16290487/Glossary/README.md

 ### Object Orientated Programming

 In object oriented programming, software applications are composed of objects.
-Eevery object is an instance of a class, which contain variables (called properties) and procedures (called methods).
+Every object is an instance of a class, which contains variables (called properties) and procedures (called methods).
 Most software in production would include methods specifically for reading from and editing properties.

 ### Event Driven Programming

 Software applications that use event driven programming rely on events that occur whenever the software is running.
-The code for such an application assigns some procedures as event listeners/handlers: when the application receives an event, the appropiate procedure would run.
+The code for such an application assigns some procedures as event listeners/handlers: when the application receives an event, the appropriate procedure would run.

 ### Comparisons Between Paradigms